 In efforts to get as drunk as we can before leaving, Martin simultaneously orders a glass of Trump's sparkling blanc de blancs and "The Boardroom"—a cocktail that purportedly contains Dewar's 12 Year, Carpano Antica, Angostura bitters, and brandied cherries, per the menu.
 When the bartender sets it down, I note that the cherries are maraschino.
 But it tastes pretty decent, like a markedly sweet Old Fashioned.
 I ask if I can see the bottle of whiskey used to make it.
 She shows me a bottle of Puerto Rican pitorro, or moonshine.
 I'm really confused.

 The emperor is a stark naked statue in Union Square, literally and figuratively.

 Martin asks if he can take a photo with an extremely dusty magnum of Trump sparkling wine that's sitting in a tarnished bucket at the end of the bar.
 "Sure," says the bartender.

 Someone on the TV mentions Hillary Clinton's remark describing many Trump followers as "deplorables."
 "Hey—we're all deplorables," Steve says.

 I certainly feel deplorable right now.
 The bartender is turning down the lights and handing us our substantial bill.
 I ask Steve if he can recommend a restaurant nearby where Martin and I can go grab a bite.

 "Well, I don't know how strong your political beliefs are," Steve says.
 "But if you don't mind passively supporting terrorism, I will say that there is a really good halal cart on 53rd and 6th."

-*Names have been changed because my coworker is sketched out, I don't want the bartender to get fired, and Joe and Steve, despite their deeply troubling political stances, were quite friendly.
+*Names have been changed because my coworker is sketched out, I don't want the bartender to get fired, and Joe and Steve, despite their somewhat troubling political stances, were quite friendly.
 Unless you're a journalist.
 Which, it turns out, I am.
+Sorry.